You are currently viewing Utah Criminal Law Procedures

 • One has the right to make a local phone call, and the police cannot listen to the call if one is speaking with an attorney; however, police can and will listen to calls made to anyone else.

-• As soon as possible, the person arrested should write down everything they can remember about the events leading up to their arrest, as well as other important factors involved.
+• As soon as possible, the person arrested should write down everything they can remember about the events leading up to their arrest and other important factors involved.

 • One does not have to consent to a search of themselves or their belongings, but police may pat one down if they suspect that one is, for example, carrying a weapon.

-• One should not lie to one’s attorney, or to the police if one chooses to talk to them.
+• One should not lie to one’s attorney or the police if one chooses to talk to them.

 • If law enforcement officers come to one’s home, one does not have to let them inside unless law enforcement has certain types of warrants, such as: